| Chapter 6: A Closer Look at Methods and Classes (pp. 201-250) |

 private.

-A private member can only be access from within the class in which it is
+A private member can only be accessed from within the class in which it is

 declared.